 Going to a prepper event is a low-key way to get to know other preppers in your area without revealing too much about yourself, your prepper network, or groups plans.

-Stay away from straight prepper expos is possible.
-Instead look for hands-on events that, while they have an expo shopping attribute, are more geared to teaching self-reliant skills, like Prepper Camp.
+Stay away from straight prepper expos if possible.
+Instead look for hands-on events that, while they have an expo shopping attribute, are more geared to teaching self-reliant skills.

 Look for classes and workshops in your area that are not billed as survival gatherings, but are teaching self-reliant, agricultural, weapons, or homesteading skills.
 If you are using these classes to enhance your survival skills, it’s extremely likely other preppers in your area are using the workshops as networking tools as well.